jaydave812/MovieListAppOMDB/README.md

-# ShowManager - Movie/Show Manager using omdb apis
+# MovieList - Movie/Show Manager using omdb apis

 Developing an Android app to show a list of movies and tv shows to the user.
 The movie/show card contain the following details.
 Name, Year, image.